 The model is calibrated to Algeria (an oil-exporting country).
-The main features of its economy are: (1) the country pegs its domestic currency (the Algerian dinar) to the U.S. dollar; (2) oil accounts for roughly 95% of its exports with prices denominated in the U.S. dollar and set in the world markets; (3) most of its imports are from the Euro Area; (4) the country is a net debtor to the rest of the world, with at least 60% of its foreign debt in currencies other than the U.S. dollar; and (5) its current account position highly depends on oil-price fluctuations.
+The main features of its economy are: (1) the country pegs its domestic currency (the Algerian dinar) to the U.S. dollar; (2) oil accounts for more than 95% of its exports with prices denominated in the U.S. dollar and set in the world markets; (3) most of its imports are from the Euro Area; (4) the country is a net debtor to the rest of the world, with at least 60% of its foreign debt in currencies other than the U.S. dollar;5 and (5) its current account position highly depends on oil-price fluctuations.

-To build a DSGE model for the Algerian economy, we make several assumptions.
+To build a DSGE model for this economy, we make several assumptions.
 First, oil is the only tradable goods with prices, denominated in the U.S. dollar, evolve exogenously in the world markets.
-Second, imported goods are exclusively from the Euro Area and invoiced in the euro currency at world prices.
+Second, imported goods are exclusively from the Euro Area and invoiced in terms of the euro at world prices.
 Third, the value of the Algerian dinar relative to the U.S. dollar evolves exogenously following a stochastic process.
 Fourth, the country has access to the international financial market where it can buy or sell non-contingent one period euro-denominated bonds at prices that depend on the world interest rate and a country-specific risk premium.
-Finally, the monetary authority (a central bank) may manage the value of the Algerian dinar relative to the U.S. dollar and money supply to respond to shocks disturbing the economy.
+Finally, the monetary authority (a central bank) may manage money supply and/or the exchange rate of the Algerian dinar relative to the U.S. dollar to respond to shocks disturbing the economy.
 The monetary authority intervenes to optimally reallocate the resources in the economy.

-The simulation results show that euro-appreciation and oil-price shocks are the main resources of business cycle fluctuations of the Algerian economy.
+The simulation results show that euro-appreciation and oil-price shocks are the main sources of business cycle fluctuations of the Algerian economy.
 Furthermore, as expected by the theory, the euro-appreciation shocks have deteriorated the country's terms of trade and the current account, as they increase the external debt and reduce export earnings.
-In contrast, parallel oil-price shocks have offset the major negative impacts of the euro appreciations.
+In contrast, parallel positive oil-price shocks and the increase in the oil production have offset the major negative impacts of the appreciations of the euro.
 The movements of the nominal exchange rate also generate high volatility in the economy and their negative effects are persistent.
 Nevertheless, the monetary authority may use devaluationary and monetary policies to neutralize the negative effects of the euro-appreciation shocks.